gogilo2003/admin-md/README.md

 ### Handling guest access to the admin routes

-To ensure the user is directed to the correct login page why trying to access the admin page, modify the unauthenticated() function inthe app/Exceptions/Handler.php by adding
+To ensure the user is directed to the correct login page why trying to access the admin page, modify the unauthenticated() function in the app/Exceptions/Handler.php by adding

 ```php
 if(is_admin_path()){